abdul720/Sample/README.md

 # JsonPowerDB
-#"The focus of this project is on JsonPowerDB (JPDB) fundamentals and Registration Process by using JsonPowerDB"
+# The focus of this project is on JsonPowerDB (JPDB) fundamentals and Registration Process by using JsonPowerDB